positive reinforcement

 The bottom line for me is that it sounds logical, and studies show that it works, so why not learn more and see if this strategy can help your family?

-UPDATE: Our sweet dog, Nellie, passed away in the fall of 2019.
+UPDATE: Our sweet dog, Nellie, passed away a few years ago.
 She is greatly missed.
 I remember the many things she learned with positive reinforcement, such as sitting, staying on her bed, shaking, and lying down.
 We are all part of the animal family.
 New behaviors can be learned.

 Is your child struggling with drugs or alcohol?